 The financial report has been prepared on a going concern basis.
-As the Group has incurred substantial operating losses for some years the ability of the company and consolidated entity to continue as going concerns is dependent on the generation of sufficient income to cover costs and the completion of additional capital raising within the coming months.
-The directors believe that there is no reason to doubt that these sources of funds will become available.
-The company completed a capital raising of \$1,025,000 in August 2006.
-However, should losses continue and/or the future capital raising not be successful, or not at an amount and timing necessary to meet future operational plans or it is unable to successfully exploit its intellectual property, the company and controlled entity the company may be unable to continue as a going concern.
-No adjustments have been made relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the company and consolidated entity not continue as a going concern.
+In the year ended 30 June 2007 the Company and Consolidated Entity has incurred operating losses of \$ 1,763,157 (2006 loss \$1,877,981) and completed a capital raising of \$1,525,075.
+The Company and Consolidated Entities ability to continue as going concerns is dependent on generating sufficient income to cover costs and the completion of an additional capital and or debt raising within the coming months.
+Refer to Note 22 "Events After Balance Sheet Date".
+The directors believe there is no reason to doubt that these sources of funds will become available.
+However, should losses continue and/or the future capital and or debt raising not be successful, or at an amount and timing that is not adequate to meet the future operational plans, or to successfully exploit its intellectual property, the Company and Consolidated Entity may be unable to continue as going concerns.
+No adjustments have been made relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company and Consolidated Entity not continue as going concerns.